Soursop Leaves: Benefits, Nutrition, And Side Effects

 Traditional medicine uses soursop leaves for treating several diseases and ailments.
 This plant is primarily used for treating inflammation, rheumatism, hypertension, diabetes, parasitic infections, and other similar conditions (2).

 The soursop fruit is edible and has good therapeutic value.
-It is popular as an anti-arthritic agent.
+Soursop benefits your overall health in many ways and it is also popular as an anti-arthritic agent.
 Its extracts fight parasitic and worm infections.
 The leaves work on treating hypoglycemia and inflammation and also possess antispasmodic properties (2).

-These properties can be attributed to the plant’s metabolites.
+These benefits of soursop can be attributed to the plant’s metabolites.
 Saponins, alkaloids, coumarins, terpenoids, tannins, and several other active phytochemicals have been identified in this miracle plant.

 In the following section, we will look at the possible health benefits of soursop leaves.